Adventures in Machine Learning

 WHERE state = ‘California’

-This will create a new ‘customers’ table in the ‘TestDb’ database with all the data from the customer table in the ‘sales’ database where the state is ‘California’.
-You can modify this query according to your own requirements.
+This will create a new ‘customers’ table in the ‘TestDb’ database containing all the data from the ‘customers’ table in the ‘sales’ database where the state is ‘California’.
+You can adjust the query to match your specific requirements.

 SELECT *